Morwenn/poplar-heap/README.md

 To handle poplars whose root has been replaced, Bron & Hesselink introduce the concept of *semipoplar*: a semipoplar has the same properties as a poplar except that its root can be smaller than the roots of its subpoplars.
-A semipoplar is mostly useful to represent an intermediate case when we are building a bigger poplar from two subpoplars and a root.
+A semipoplar is mostly useful to represent an intermediate state when building a bigger poplar from two subpoplars and a root.
 Here is an example of a semipoplar:

 ![Semipoplar containing 7 elements](https://raw.githubusercontent.com/Morwenn/poplar-heap/master/graphs/semipoplar.png)